mrbooshehri/my_devops-journey/docker/README.md

 ```
 ### Specify custom network
 The top level network key tells Docker to create new networks.
 Each
-service can specifiy a network to connect to with the service level
+service can specific a network to connect to with the service level
 network key, which is a list of names referencing entries under the top
 level networks key.